 - Most children who are able to walk independently sustain bruises;

 - Bruises usually happen when children fall over or bump into objects in their way.

 Bruising in older infants (babies and infants who are walking and independently mobile)

 In mobile children bruising that suggests the possibility of physical child abuse includes:

-- Bruises to the face, back, abdomen, arms, buttocks, ears and hands;
+- Bruises on any non-bony part of the body including the face, back, abdomen, arms, hands, eyes, ears and buttocks;

 - Multiple bruises in clusters;

 - Multiple bruises of uniform shape;